OlaOlagunju/portfolio/README.md

 ## [Project 6: Analyzing the Inflation of Fandango Ratings from 2015-2017](https://github.com/OlaOlagunju/Fandango_Ratings_Project)
-- Inspected Fandango movie ratings from 2015-2017, to assess accusations of Fandango unduly increasing the actual ratings
+- Inspected over 300 Fandango movie ratings from 2015-2017, to assess accusations of Fandango unduly increasing the actual ratings
 - Determined that the ratings were not statistically different (p > 0.05) even though Fandango changed their rating algorithm between 2015 and 2017

 ![](./images/fig_21.png)<br />